 Specific elements associated with each physical asset requirement may be included in one or more physical asset requirement properties.

 Table 181 defines the relationship roles for the physical asset requirement.
+Table 182 defines the attributes for the physical asset requirement.